arkworks-rs/snark/README.md

 cargo test --all-features
 ```

-Please note that ```cargo test```, by default, will execute the tests concurrently on all your machine's cores: since some tests are resource-intensive, this may cause an abort in the tests' execution.
-If this happens, you may want to reduce the number of cores on which the test are parallely executed via the command:
+Please note: by default, ```cargo test``` will execute the tests concurrently on all your machine's cores.
+Since some tests are resource-intensive, this may abort the tests execution.
+If this happens, you may want to reduce the number of cores on which the test are parallely executed with the command:

 ```bash
 cargo test --all-features -- --test-threads=<#threads>